 In Punjab, India, the Institute of Pharmaceutical Sciences discovered that boswellic acid inhibits 5-lipoxygenase activity in a particular, non-reducing manner.
 They exert their effects by directly interfering with 5-lipoxygenase or preventing its translocation.
 Boswellic acid's anti-inflammatory properties are attributed to the inhibition of 5-lipoxygenase, which inhibits the production of leukotrienes.

 Frankincense has anti-inflammatory properties

 Boswellic acids are responsible for suppressing 5-lipoxygenase in a non-redox and non-competitive way.
 This leads to the suppression of leukotriene production in neutrophilic granulocytes.
 Furthermore, they may block elastase in leukocytes, promote apoptosis, and reduce topoisomerases of leukoma and glioma cell lines.

 As you can see, these products are embedded with immense values and benefits.
 They are the storehouse of solutions to several common problems in the present society.

-Visit us on Amazon and claim your packet of Frankincense resins!
+Claim your packet of Frankincense resins!